BNNorman/dragino-1/README.md

 I recommend you push the information onto a queue and deal with the queue in a separate thread.
 Having said that you are unlikely to experience a flood of downlinks.
 There is a recommended max of 10 per day with TTN.

-The TTN servers only send downlinks after an uplink in accordance with the LoRaWAN spec.
+The TTN servers only send downlinks after an uplink in accordance with the LoRaWAN spec so you need to setup a downlink before sending an uplink - remember that when testing.

 See https://www.thethingsnetwork.org/docs/lorawan/classes/ for a complete description of LoRaWAN device classes.

 Briefly, for class A device, downlink messages will only be sent after an uplink message.
 This is generally the type of device most people will be using as it consumes the least power on, for example, Arduino sensor devices.
 However, a Raspberry Pi + dragino HAT is constantly powered so when it isn't transmitting it can be always listening.

+# Crypto

+Added pycrypto master - instructions to install are in the zip file.

 # LoRaWAN

 This is a LoRaWAN v1.0 implementation in python for the Raspberry Pi Dragino LoRa/GPS HAT, it is currently being used to connect to the things network https://thethingsnetwork.org and is based on work from https://github.com/jeroennijhof/LoRaWAN

 It also uses https://github.com/mayeranalytics/pySX127x.